hugeping/ii-go/README.md

 - @spolier: spoiler
 - @base64: name (base64 data from next line till end of message)
-- xpm2 and xpm3 images embedded
+- xpm2 and xpm3 images embedding

 That's all, for now! :)